-Hypnotherapy is extremely effective when it comes to smoking cessation.
-And there are several good reasons why that’s the case:
+And there are several good reasons why this is the case:

 - When someone is hypnotized, they become relaxed